 As Napoleon lay dying in 1821, he confessed his own power hungry mistakes, when he whispered, “They expected me to be another (George) Washington.”
-Bonaparte understood the powerful lessons of America’s story.
+Bonaparte understood the essential power of the American story.

 Gail Chumbley is the author of the two volume memoir, River of January and River of January: Figure Eight.
 Both available at http://www.river-of-january.com and at Amazon.com

 “We must entertain each other in brotherly affection.
 We must be willing to abridge ourselves of our superfluities, for the supply of others necessities.
 We must uphold a familiar commerce together in all meekness, gentleness, patience, and liberality.
 We must delight in each other; make others conditions our own; rejoice together, mourn together, labor and suffer together, always having before our eyes our commission and community in the work of the same body.
 So shall we keep the unity of the spirit in the bond of peace.”

 My mother has made it quite clear that she wants to live at home until the very end.
 Any member of our family daring to even think ‘assisted living’ can expect a reaming on the scale of a super nova.
 Mom has no reason to transplant elsewhere.
 She has her recliner, her adjustable mattress, her crossword puzzles, and her memories in that house.
 After 53 years under the same roof there is no other place–that home is the center of her universe.

 Oddly enough her story somehow broaches the subject of why people do move—in this instance, the story of immigration to America.